 Monroe had a lifelong fear of losing her sanity, something she'd witnessed in her mother.
 So when Dr. Marianne Kris brought Monroe — who was taking pills, losing weight and not sleeping — to a locked and padded room in New York’s Payne Whitney Clinic in 1961, the patient reacted badly.
 Desperate to escape, Monroe took inspiration from one of her early films, broke a window and threatened to cut herself with a piece of glass.

 That same generosity continues even after Monroe's death.
-Though most of Monroe's estate went to acting coach Lee Strasberg, a portion was left to Dr. Marianne Kris; in 1980, Kris bequeathed her part of Monroe's estate to England's Anna Freud Centre.
+Though most of Monroe's estate went to Strasberg, a portion was left to Dr. Kris.
+In 1980, Kris bequeathed her part of Monroe's estate to England's Anna Freud Centre.
 This organization serves children with mental health issues — given her life experiences, it's a cause Monroe would likely be proud to support.